KevinZWong/Grove/README.md

 2. Scrolling down shows a video similar to the previous one.
 3. Scrolling left or right shows a random video from another category.
 Then scrolling down again shows a video similar to the current video.

-Video embeddings are created using the ViViT vision transformed and stored on a Pinecone vector database.
+Video embeddings are created using the ViViT vision transformer and stored on a Pinecone vector database.
 These embeddings are used to find similar videos.